 A. Once your underground shelter is installed, we encourage you to test this to see what kind of service you have.
 The reception will depend on your cell phone carrier.

 Q. How is the shelter ventilated?

-A. The one piece lid includes a NSSA/FEMA 320 Approved Standard vent.
-The shelter lid sits ¼ inch above the surface of the shelter.
-This provides 360 degree ventilation.
+A. The one-piece lid includes a NSSA/FEMA 320 Approved Standard vent.
+The shelter lid sits ¼ inch above the surface of the shelter and provides 360-degree ventilation.

 Q. Will the shelter take in water?

 A. It is possible for water to get in the unit.
 The shelter is not air tight.
 It is raised slightly and has a sloped finish to assist in preventing water runoff when washing out your garage.
 Simply wipe down the shelter if this should occur.